Pollutant Information: Nitrogen Oxides

 Category: Air pollutants

-Almost all NOx is emitted during the combustion of fuels: other sources contributed just over 1% of UK emissions in 2016.
+Almost all NOx is emitted during the combustion of fuels: other sources contributed just under 5% of UK emissions in 2021.
 Emissions occur from all fuels, although the emission rate does vary from fuel to fuel and from sector to sector.
 Transport sources, and the energy and manufacturing industries are the most important sources.
-Contributions to UK emissions of NOx in 2016 were 34% for road transport, 23% for other forms of transport (including off-road vehicles and mobile machinery), 22% from power stations and other energy producers, and 12% from other industrial sites.
-Most of the road transport emissions in 2016 were from diesel vehicles.
+Contributions to UK emissions of NOx in 2021 were 27% for road transport, 20% for other forms of transport (including off-road vehicles and mobile machinery), 10% from power stations and other energy producers, and 13% from other industrial sites.
+Most of the road transport emissions in 2021 were from diesel vehicles.
 The estimation of the emissions from combustion sources is complex since the nitrogen can originate from either the fuel (in the case of solid fuels) or atmospheric nitrogen.
 The emission is dependent on the conditions of combustion, in particular temperature and excess air ratio, which can vary considerably.
-Thus combustion conditions, load and even state of maintenance are important.
+Thus, combustion conditions, load and even state of maintenance are important.